Are there prerequisites for Philosophy courses?

 Phil 299 is the Department's independent study course.
 Students wishing to undertake individually supervised study should make arrangements directly with a faculty member or consult with the Undergraduate Chairperson concerning the choice of a supervisor for a project.

-The Philosophy department offers a number of course in Liberal and Professional Studies in addition to regular course offerings in the School of Arts & Sciences.
+The Philosophy department offers a number of courses in Liberal and Professional Studies in addition to regular course offerings in the School of Arts & Sciences.
 LPS courses carry regular SAS credit and may be used to satisfy the distribution requirement of the Majors.
 Many LPS courses in philosophy are taught by the Department's graduate students.

 How do I declare a major in philosophy?